 Rethinking Political Decision-Making

 Overcoming political polarization requires actions to be taken in multiple arenas.
 The origins and solutions discussed in this article series provide but a glimpse into the complexity of the issue.
 Moreover, the proposed changes will certainly not defeat polarization and populism in their entirety.
 Millions of people have voted for Donald Trump, Marine Le Pen or Jair Bolsonaro.
 However, they might contribute to a process of rapprochement between different ideological and socio-economic groups.
-This is necessary.
 In the face of looming crises, be it Covid-19, climate change or nuclear proliferation, we need to realize that our personal interests are fundamentally connected to those of our fellow citizens.
 This is the foundation to a fair and liberal society and it has rarely been more urgently needed than today.

 - Cass Sunstein – #Republic